I Have Questions: Background and release

-Composition and lyrics
+Composition

 Songwriter Bibi Bourelly, best known for co-writing songs for Rihanna's Anti album (2016), co-wrote the song with Cabello and its producer Jesse Shatkin.

 "I Have Questions" has a dark, melancholic sound with themes of abandonment and the acknowledgement that a former companion was not who they appeared to be.
 Cabello has explained that the song is about a friendship that went awry, adding that she wrote it with one person in mind, but there are others to whom the song is directed.
 As the song title implies, the singer has many questions for the song's subject.
 Throughout the song, she expresses her confusion, looking for answers and explanations.
 As the song opens, she airs out her feelings in the first verse, over a soft cello line, "Why did you leave me here to burn? / I'm way too young to be this hurt / I feel doomed in hotel rooms / Staring straight up at the wall / Counting wounds and I am trying to numb them all / Do you care? / Why don't you care?"
 Singing the second verse, Cabello wonders how someone could cut her so deeply: "Number one, tell me who you think you are / You got some nerve trying to tear my faith apart / Number two, why would you try and play me for a fool? / I should have never ever ever trusted you."

 The song continues with drum machine beats and hi-hat reminiscent of trap music.
 Lucas Villa from AXS noted that instead of "staying a victim", Cabello expresses herself as a "survivor on this haunting and honest interrogation session".
 Mike Pell of MTV News felt that the song's production recalls Britney Spears' "Everytime" (2004).
 Rolling Stones Althea Legaspi wrote that Cabello sings with "raw emotion".